stevengillard/amazon-asdi/examples/dask/workshop-04.md

 1. As an additional exercise, try increasing the number of workers in the cluster to 72 and repeating the calculations - how much faster do they run?
 You can restart the notebook by selecting **Kernel** -> **Restart Kernel and Clear All Outputs** from the JupyterHub menu bar.

     ![Restart](workshop/0416-RestartKernel.png)

+## Clean-up
+When you're finished, make sure you shut down the resources to avoid incurring costs.

+Refer to the steps [here](workshop-05.md)